SteffenHaeussler/kafka_tutorial/README.md

 # Kafka Tutorial

-Tutorial from Apache Kafka Course on Udemy (https://www.udemy.com/apache-kafka/)
+Tutorial from Apache Kafka Course on [Udemy](https://www.udemy.com/apache-kafka/)

-Basic introduction into Apache Kafka (https://kafka.apache.org/).
+Basic introduction into [Apache Kafka](https://kafka.apache.org/).
 Basic programms for producing and consuming messages from Kafka with Java.
 Also introduction for using Kafka Connectors or storing consumed messages in ElasticSearch.
 KafKa Streams is used for filtering incoming messages.